pahlawandevisa/Universal-PHP-Mailer/README.md

 Easy to use mailer capable of sending any type of content including plain text, HTML, inline images, and any kind and any number of attachments.
 The value of this library lies in that it generates whole mail string including all headers in compliance with standards, while being very simple to integrate into your system.

+### Some Features

+* Send emails with multiple To:, Cc:, Bcc: and Reply-To: addresses
+* Send emails with 1 or more attachments
+* Send emails having nothing but 1 attachment
+* Send emails of any complexity (plain, HTML, inline images, attachments)
+* UTF-8 support for headers and message body text

 ### Automatic Configuration & Ease of Integration

 Say, you want to email a message consisting *only* of a PDF attachment.
 Nothing else.
 No text.
 How do you do that?
 You need not worry!
 Take your attachment, apply it to the Mailer and voila!
 Done.